-The statement of profit or loss reflects the Group's share of the results of operations of the associate.
+The consolidated statement of income reflects the Group's share of the results of operations of the associate.
 Any change in other comprehensive income (OCI) of those investees is presented as part of the Group's OCI.
 In addition, when there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes, when applicable, in the statement of changes in equity.
 Unrealised gains and losses resulting from transactions between the Group and the associate are eliminated to the extent of the interest in the associate.